These are the rules, penalties and fees you need to look out for when flying

 “In the event that you do not complete Verification online, you will also be able to do it at the relevant airport ticket desk 60 minutes prior to departure.
 In this case, passengers will be charged for the airport check-in fee.”

-Who can do the actual checking in online?
-A passenger on the booking or “an individual with personal knowledge of you and of the contents of your luggage”.
+Who can check in online?
+“For your safety and security, and for the safety and security of your fellow passengers and our crew, the check-in process must be completed by you personally, by a passenger on your booking, or by an individual with personal knowledge of you and of the contents of your luggage.”

 Check-in/bag drop deadline